 That way you can grow your chiropractic business faster by bringing in more new patients each month.

-This seems to be somewhat of an open secret that some big chiropractic marketing companies get away with on a very large scale.
+This seems to be somewhat of an open secret that some big chiropractic marketing companies get away with on a regular basis.

 Let me give you an example.

-A chiropractor I worked with moved his website management from one of the large chiropractic marketing companies to another.
+A chiropractor I worked with moved his website management from one large chiropractic marketing companies to another one.

 I found out that this new agency was also doing the chiropractic marketing for six other clinics in the very same city.